mongchuan/tp-vc/pages/be-caring.md

 ---
-layout: simple-page
+layout: page
 title: Be Caring
 permalink: /be-caring/
-breadcrumb: Temasek Polytechnic
+breadcrumb: Be Caring
 ---